 Defense Attorney Jose Baez went for the gold yesterday, asking George Anthony if he’d ever molested his daughter Casey.
 Of course, Mr. Anthony denied the allegation.
 Then Baez asked if he’d admit to the horrible act if he did indeed commit it, and he added the fact that life in prison would be motivation for not admitting to the unspeakable act.
 Again, Anthony denied the allegation.

 During this line of questioning, Casey Anthony’s image was also displayed onscreen.
 When Baez asked Casey’s father the question regarding molesting her, and he denied it, Casey shook her head slowly from side to side and tears filled her eyes.
 Now, it’s unusual to see Casey Anthony display her emotions.
-So this, to me as a former police investigator who relied heavily on reading body language, was important.
+To me, as a former police investigator who relied heavily on reading body language, this display by Casey Anthony was important.
+Telling, even.
 George Anthony’s denial clearly struck a nerve with his daughter.

-Obviously, I’m can’t and won’t say this event(s) occurred during Casey’s childhood, but Mr. Anthony clearly displays signs of guilt about something.
+Obviously, I can’t and won’t say this event(s) occurred during Casey’s childhood, but Mr. Anthony clearly displays signs of guilt about something.
 What that guilt is about we may never know.

 So what do we know about the father of accused murderer Casey Anthony?

 1. The defense has accused him of discovering his granddaughter’s lifeless body in a swimming pool and then covering up that death.
 To do so, he’d have had to physically place the child’s body inside three bags and coldly discard her in the woods like yesterday’s garbage.
 Keep in mind, though, that someone, if not Mr. Anthony, actually was heartless enough to do just that.